Inferring Brain Signals Synchronicity from a Sample of EEG Readings: Monte Carlo Studies

 \section{Monte Carlo Studies}

 To investigate the operating characteristics of the proposed framework, we simulate EEG signals with the desired oscillation features from a mixture of AR(2) processes.
-We seek to evaluate: (1) the sensitivity of MIC results to differing sliding window size, $\gamma$, at a fixed overlapping percentage, $\delta$, (2) the accuracy of estimated quantities for varying group adherence, and (3) the performance of the model selection strategy proposed in Algorithm~\ref{alg:dkselect}.
+We seek to evaluate: (1) the sensitivity of MIC results to differing sliding window size, $\gamma$, (2) the accuracy of estimated quantities for varying group adherence, (3) the performance of the model selection strategy proposed in Algorithm~\ref{alg:dkselect}, and (4) the behavior of population level clusters under varying signal to noise ratio (SNR) and varying sample size.